Biden, Harris Aim to Tip Battleground Arizona for Democrats

 “I’m sure it was probably a rallying cry that they utilized to bring people together,” Brewer said.

-Trump won Arizona by 3.5 percentage points in 2016 and has worked overtime to keep it in his column.
-He’s made five trips to the state in 2020; plans for two more rallies this week were scuttled after his coronavirus diagnosis.
+Trump has worked overtime to keep Arizona in his column, and he had two more rallies scuttled here this week after his coronavirus diagnosis.

-Since 1952, a Democrat has won Arizona only once — Bill Clinton in 1996.
-But public polling has consistently shown Biden with a narrow lead.
+Since 1952, a Democrat has won Arizona only once — Bill Clinton in 1996, with about 46% of the vote.
+Public polling has shown Biden with a narrow but consistent lead over Trump, who also finished shy of a majority in his victory four years ago.

 Democrats have long dominated in the Tucson area.
 Biden will look to run up the score there and on the Navajo Nation in northeastern Arizona.